CS-SI/Orekit/README.md

 ## Documentation

-Project overview, architecture and development, detailed features list, tutorials, Javadoc and a lot of other information is available on the [Maven site](https://www.orekit.org/site-orekit-development/).
+Project overview, architecture and development, detailed features list, Javadoc and a lot of other information is available on the [Maven site](https://www.orekit.org/site-orekit-development/).

 ## Getting help